Saifuzzaman Chowdhury

-Saifuzzaman Chowdhury Javed (born 18 February 1969) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Chittagong-12 and Chittagong-13 constituencies.
+Saifuzzaman Chowdhury Javed (born 18 February 1969) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Chittagong-13 constituencies.
 He served as the Minister of Land at the Fourth Hasina ministry during 2019–2024.
 Chowdhury has been embroiled in major controversies, including the forceful takeover of United Commercial Bank in 1999 and allegations of amassing an undisclosed overseas property empire worth hundreds of millions of dollars.

 Early life

 Saifuzzaman Chowdhury was born on 18 February 1969 in Anwara, Chattogram.
 His father was freedom fighter and senior Awami League leader Akhtaruzzaman Chowdhury Babu and his mother was Noor Nahar Jaman.
 His wife, Rukhmila Zaman, was the chairperson of United Commercial Bank.

 Career

 Chowdhury was elected to the parliament from Chittagong-13 in 2014.
 He is a member of the executive committee of United Commercial bank and Chairman of the Arameet group.
 He was thrice elected President of Chittagong Chamber of Commerce.

 In 2020, Chowdhury received the UN Public Service award for digitalising services of the Ministry of Land.

 On 6 August 2024, at the aftermath of 2024 non-cooperation movement, Chowdhury lost his membership at the 12th Jatiya Sangsad.
 Soon after, on 12 August, Bangladesh Financial Intelligence Unit (BFIU) ordered all banks to freeze the accounts of Chowdhury and his wife, Rukhmila Zaman.